carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 ### Add a Code Chunk

 Ok, let's get to some code!
-There are already some plots included in our code but as static images.
-Now, we will add some additional plots, but generated straight from R code - which are also more reproducible and easier to update than static images.
+Some plots have already been included in our code but as static images.
+Now, we will add some additional plots generated straight from R code - which are also more reproducible and easier to update than static images.
 Using code to generate images directly assures us that if there are any changes to the data or code the plots will update automatically.
 We also don't have to generate the new plots, save them as images, and then add them back into our paper.
 Not only is this a time-saver, but it also helps prevent versioning errors!

 Navigate to the end of the paper where it says **"Example 8"**.
 This is where we will add our first code chunk.

-Let's all start a new code chunk by typing our our starting backticks & r between curly brackets or by using the buttons available in the editor toolbar.
+Let's start a new code chunk by typing our starting backticks & r between curly brackets or using the buttons in the editor toolbar.

 ![auto create code chunk](../../fig/07-auto-code-chunk.PNG){: .image-with-shadow}